appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/working-with-branches.md

 ---
 # Manage Branches

-This guide shows you how to create, switch, and delete Git branches within your Appsmith application, allowing you to better manage your app development process at different stages.
+This guide shows you how to create, and manage Git branches within your Appsmith application, allowing you to better manage your app development process at different stages.

 :::info
 By default, Appsmith enables the [protected branch](#change-protected-branch) feature for the default (`master/main`) branch.
 This means that direct edits to this branch are restricted.
 To make changes, you must create a new branch, implement the changes, and then merge them into the default branch via PR.
 :::